Solidity: CREATE vs CREATE2

 CREATE2

-The following Solidity code demonstrates how to deploy a contract using CREATE2 which is introduced in EIP-1014 to provide more flexible address generation:
+The Solidity code below demonstrates how to deploy a contract using CREATE2 which is introduced in EIP-1014 to provide more flexible and predictable address generation:

 bytes32 salt = bytes32("perp");